Avril112113/Yodine/readme.md

 # Yodine
-Pronounced Yo-Dine ('Yo-d-eye-ne'?)
+Pronounced Yo-Dine

 # The project
-This project was made to emulate [StarBase](https://store.steampowered.com/app/454120/Starbase/)'s data network system and yolol programming language.
+Yodine is a 2D editor and emulates [StarBase](https://store.steampowered.com/app/454120/Starbase/)s data network system and yolol programming language.
 The project is still under development so expect bugs and errors (please report them).
 To get started using Yodine check the [releases](https://github.com/Dude112113/Yodine/releases)